arsalsid/Hilal-Software_E2E_Automation_Framework-/README.md

-# Created By Muhammad Arsalan for EasyGenerator End To End Automation_Framework by using Cypress with mocha framework.
+# Created By Muhammad Arsalan for Hilal Softwares End To End Automation_Framework by using JavaScript and Cypress with mocha framework.

 ## Description:

-This project contains automated tests for **Practice Page for Easy Generator** using JavaScript with Cypress and Mocha framework.
-The tests are designed to run both in UI mode and Headless mode, interacting with the application hosted locally on port 8080.
-Also, The tests follows Page Object Model Design pattern with Mochawsome reporting on headless mode.
+This project contains automated tests for **Swag Labs for Hilal Softwares** using JavaScript with Cypress with Mocha.
+The tests are designed to run both in UI mode and Headless mode.
+The tests follows Page Object Model Design pattern with Mochawsome reporting on headless mode.
 Moreover, The verison controlling we used for code deployment is GitHub.

 ## Dependencies:

-- Node.js: v20.12.2
+- Node.js: v22.14.0
-- Cypress: ^13.10.0
+- Cypress: ^14.3.3
 - cypress-file-upload: ^5.0.8
-- http-server: ^14.1.1
-- Mocha: ^10.0.0
 - Mochawesome: ^7.1.3
 - Mochawesome Report Generator: ^6.2.0
-- start-server-and-test: ^1.15.4

 ## Prerequisites for Windows and Mac OS